 MELISSA'S CAREER PATH

-I was a university professor for much of my career and enjoyed teaching a great deal.
-It was wonderful to see students critical thinking abilities grow.
-As a social scientist, I also liked conducting research and writing.
-But, my path as an educator changed when a 7.0 earthquake struck Haiti in January, 2010.
-My research area was never in Haiti (My area of specialization was Native Americans).
-I knew no Haitians and I had never even been to Haiti, but I was touched in an inexplicable way.
-I ended up conducting a city-wide Haitian relief effort a week after the earthquake struck which resulted in the collection of 17 tons of rice, beans, and water.
+MELISSA was a university professor for much of her career and enjoyed teaching a great deal.
+As a social scientist, she liked conducting research and writing, but Melissa's path as an educator changed when a 7.0 earthquake struck Haiti in January, 2010.
+Her research area was never in Haiti, she knew no Haitians and had never even been to Haiti, but Melissa was touched in an inexplicable way.
+She organized a city-wide Haitian relief effort a week after the earthquake struck which resulted in the collection of 17 tons of rice, beans, and water.
 Donations were flown to Port Au Prince courtesy of the State Department and FedEx.
-After planning this event, I knew my calling was elsewhere.
-Two years later I returned to Fort Wayne and forged a new career path.
+After planning this event, she knew my calling was elsewhere.
+Two years later, Melissa returned to Fort Wayne and forged a new career path.

 MELISSA has worked for area non-profits ever since.
 Serving at-risk communities is extremely gratifying work and as many have said, a 'perfect fit for someone like' Melissa.
 Her training in culture, research, writing, education, development and public speaking have been tremendous assets for working in the Human Services.
 "I feel blessed to go to work every day knowing that I'm leading an organization into its next few chapters of helping people where they're at."

-And, it's for these very reasons I also ran for Perry Township Trustee in 2018.
-This elected office offers poor relief and emergency rescue services to township residents - two areas I could not be more supportive of.
-By running for office, I learned a great deal about myself and about my community.
-I am forever grateful for this experience and made many new friends along the way.
-Civic engagement will always remain extremely important to me.
+And, it's for these very reasons MELISSA ran for Perry Township Trustee in 2018.
+This elected office offers poor relief and emergency rescue services to township residents - two areas she could not be more supportive of.
+By running for office, Melissa learned a great deal about herself and about her community.
+She remains forever grateful for the experience and made many new friends along the way.
+Civic engagement is "in my blood."